iLLiac4/wifi-weather-sensor/README.md

 This system transmits temperature and humidity data to cloud on internet via Wifi and provides web interface to monitor those measured information.

-In this system, ESP8266 reads data from DHT22, DHT21 or DHT11 sensor, then, send it to data.sparkfun.com cloud system using simple HTTP protocol.
+In this system, ESP8266 reads data from DHT22, DHT21 or DHT11 sensor, then send it to data.sparkfun.com cloud system using simple HTTP protocol.
 For web interface, all charts are implemented with Google Chart APIs.

 #Prerequisites